Released: 10th March 1997

-Gina G’s steady transformation from Eurovision to bonafide pop star continued apace with the release of Fresh! – her third single.
+Gina G’s steady transformation from Eurovision to bonafide pop star continued apace with the release of her third single: Fresh!

-Having already shrugged off one-hit-wonder status with I Belong To You, the intention now seemed to be how to craft a musical identity around someone who’d most likely already achieved her biggest hit.
-Gina G had already released one single very much in the same vein as Ooh Aah…Just A Little Bit – but that wasn’t a long-term solution.
-And thus, we have this attempt to move her away from hi-NRG pop dolly territory and into something with a little more substance.
+Having already shrugged off one-hit-wonder status with I Belong To You, the intention now seemed to be how to craft a musical identity around an act who’d most likely already achieved her biggest hit.
+Gina G had released one single very much in the same vein as Ooh Aah…Just A Little Bit, but that wasn’t a long-term solution.
+And thus came this attempt to move her away from hi-NRG pop dolly territory and into something with a little more substance.

 Fresh! wasn’t a huge change in direction, admittedly.
 But it is certainly a shift from the sound of the previous singles.
 Rather than pounding synths, it’s a retro-inspired bop that could almost be a glimpse into a parallel universe where Kylie Minogue never parted ways with PWL.
-Classifying Fresh! into a musical genre is actually quite difficult, but we’d probably file it in the “pool hall ‘90s retro disco-dance-pop” category – a fairly niche effort, then.
+Classifying Fresh! into a musical genre is actually quite difficult, but it sits somewhere in the “pool hall ‘90s retro disco-dance-pop” category.
+A fairly niche effort, then.

-Although the single was stuffed with remixes to satiate the audience of Gina G’s previous releases, the radio edit is one of those awkward dance songs that you can’t actually dance to.
-The beat is actually fairly energetic, its offset against vocal and instrumental tracks that are much lower in tempo – the overall effect being a song that you can certainly bop and sway seductively along to, but one that really does not lend itself to the dancefloor.
+Although the single was stuffed with remixes to satiate the audience of Gina G’s previous releases, the radio edit is one of those awkward dance songs that is actually quite hard to dance to.
+The beat is fairly energetic, but offset against a vocal and instrumental that are much lower in tempo; the overall effect being a song that can certainly be swayed along to, but one that really does not lend itself to the dancefloor.